melardev/JavaMemoryCardGame/README.md

 If there are things missing/wrong you might want to forgive the super beginner MelarDev ~10 years younger.

-# TODO
-- The Console based Ui is not fully implemented.

 # Social Media
 - [Youtube](https://youtube.com/Melardev)